tracking-exposed/facebook.tracking.exposed/content/get-involved.md

 There are three degree you can be involved with the project, you'll be mentioned on the [about](/about) page when you reach the third.

-## First step: know a bit of us
+{{<colorblock text="First step: know as bit of us" >}}

-{{<colorblock text="First step" >}}

 Read our most recent publications marked as [articles](/analysis-and-publication), they are the shortest.
 If you want to read also 'longform' or 'videos', you welcome!

-{{<box color="secondary" text="Install the browser extension." >}}
+{{<colorblock color="secondary" text="Find a friend, install together the browser extension." >}}

-You should install if for yourself and for a friend.
-This is not a joke =) engage with a friend you'll test your ability of talking about the project, and you'll understand what is not correctly explained by us.
+Engage with a friend you'll test your ability of talking about the project, and you'll understand what is not correctly explained by us.

 Plus, you'll test how much you want to really be dedicated on this.
 At the end: you are the one who wants to join.

 If you don't have Facebook (**congraturation!**) you should create a dummy profile.
 You might find helpful these notes on how to [how to create a research persona](/research-persona).

 {{- partial "get-fb-extension.html" . -}}

-## Second step: get into the process
+{{<colorblock text="Second step: get into the process." >}}

 Join our mattermost channel, say helo.